-Studies have estimated that more than one in four Americans aged eighteen and older are afflicted with a diagnostically determinable mental disorder in a given calendar year [26].
-Though the distribution of mental disorders is widespread in the population, they manifest severely in a much smaller and concentrated proportion; six percent or one in seventeen Americans are thought to suffer grievously from such disorders [26].
-Nearly a third of all practicing psychotherapists and counselors are expected to encounter grave crises of their clients at some point in their careers [23].
-There has been a proliferation of hotlines to help people in crises within the last decade, where a distressed individual experiencing a crisis,
+Studies have estimated that more than one in four Americans aged eighteen and older are afflicted with a diagnostically determinable mental disorder in a given calendar year [Wang et al., 2005].
+Though the distribution of mental disorders is widespread in the population, they manifest severely in a much smaller and concentrated proportion; six percent or one in seventeen Americans are thought to suffer grievously from such disorders [Wang et al., 2005].
+Nearly a third of all practicing psychotherapists and counselors are expected to encounter grave crises of their clients at some point in their careers [Schwartz and Rogers, 2004].
+There has been a proliferation of hotlines to help people in crises within the last